Rising-Ph0enix/Undergrad-Project-Documentation/Cloud PaaS Server Subsystem/DO NOW.md

 Then develop a Web Service for your local service
 Then REST if possible else leave it.
+You can use POSTMAN to test HTTP requests to your app... :)  GUI client

 4. Create a REST API for all of this